nltk/nltk_book/book/ch00-pt.rst

     a apreciar a adequação da linguagem para essa área.
 O índice da linguagem irá ajudá-lo a localizar discussões relevantes no livro.

-:Already dreaming in Python?:  Skim the Python examples
-    and dig into the interesting language analysis material that starts in chap-introduction_.
-    You'll soon be applying your skills to this fascinating domain.

 :Já sonhando em Python?: Pule os exemplos de Python e imerja-se no interessante material
     de análise linguística que inicia no chap-introduction_.
 Você logo estará pondo em prática seus conhecimentos neste fascinante domínio.